Nate Vance: Personal life and legacy

-As a first cousin of JD Vance, Nate Vance shares in a family story that gained fame through JD's memoir Hillbilly Elegy, although Nate's own upbringing differed by being largely outside the Appalachian environment depicted in that book.
+As a first cousin of JD Vance, he shares in a family story that gained fame through JD's memoir Hillbilly Elegy, although Vance's own upbringing differed by being largely outside the Appalachian environment depicted in the book.
 He has remained active in speaking about the war, aiming to continue supporting Ukraine through advocacy and by sharing his experiences.

 In interviews, he has stressed the importance of understanding the mindset of adversaries like Russia, arguing that American leaders should not project U.S. thinking onto the Kremlin's actions.